MUNsdh/readthedocs/docs/source/Getting Started With Python.rst

 The syntax is the rules that define how statements are created in a programming language.
 As stated before, Python syntax is usually straightforward and intuitive.
 Some statements in Python may look similar to those in other languages like Java and C; however, Python simplifies coding much more.

 For example, the following statements do the same function but in different languages.
-They all output “Hello World!” to the terminal if a variable (explained later) is equal to 1.
+They all output "Hello World!" to the terminal if a variable (explained later) is equal to 1.

 **Java**

 .. code-block:: java

   if (x == 1){
-  	System.out.print(“Hello World!”);
+  	System.out.print("Hello World!");
   }

 **C**